 Galeria Artis and Artis Folk are two stores in Warsaw that have a variety of Polish products, from modern art pieces to traditional crafts.

-If you've ever been on the It's a Small World ride at Disney, dolls in traditional costumes are the highlight.
-The same can be said for Galeria Artis and Artis Folk.
+If you've ever been on the It's a Small World ride at Disneyland, these handcrafted dolls in traditional costumes will look very familiar to you.

 E. Wedel, formerly known as Cadbury-Wedel Polska, is a famous Polish chocolate maker with several locations in Warsaw.

 Founded in 1851, Wedel is considered to be the Polish national chocolate brand and is the leading candy brand among Polish producers.
-In pre-war Poland, Wedel chocolates were known throughout most of Central and Eastern Europe with high-end retail stores formerly in London and Paris.
+In pre-war Poland, Wedel chocolates were known throughout most of Central and Eastern Europe, as well as in high-end retail stores in London and Paris.